John Kuhn

 John Allen Kuhn (born September 9, 1982) is an American former professional football player who was a fullback in the National Football League (NFL).
 After playing college football for Shippensburg University, he was signed by the Pittsburgh Steelers as an undrafted free agent in 2005.
-Kuhn earned a Super Bowl ring as a member of the Green Bay Packers, against his former team, five years later in Super Bowl XLV.
+Kuhn earned a Super Bowl ring in his first year with the Steelers in Super Bowl XL, and another as a member of the Green Bay Packers, five years later in Super Bowl XLV.
 He was named to three Pro Bowls, all as a Packer.

 Early life

 Kuhn is the son of John Kuhn and Patti Duffy.
 He was a four-sport athlete at Dover Area High School in York County, Pennsylvania, playing football, basketball, baseball and track.
 In football, he played both offense and defense for the Eagles, rushing for 2,242 yards and 20 touchdowns while also playing inside linebacker.
 He was the first Dover player to rush for over 1,000 yards in back-to-back seasons.
 Kuhn did not receive any Division I scholarship offers to play college football.